The Complete Guide to Last-Minute Evacuations

 Or if you’re evacuating solo, you can sometimes book a private room in someone’s residence for much cheaper than hotel rooms might cost, especially if prices are surging because of demand.

-And if you have the Capital One® Venture® Rewards Credit Card, renting an Airbnb will count as travel, and you’ll earn points for your stay.
+And if you have the Capital One® Venture® Rewards Credit Card, renting an Airbnb will count as travel, and you’ll earn miles for your stay.
 You can use the miles you earn to “erase” your Airbnb purchase when you book with your card.

 The same is true for the Barclaycard Arrival Plus® World Elite Mastercard®, although you can only redeem for $100+ travel purchases.